 Presenting Your Research

-Research equipment contained in the labs includes the Biopac MP35 system with peripherals to measure skin conductance (EDA), electrocardiogram (ECG), facial electromyogram (EMG), electroencephalogram (EEG), noninvasive blood pressure, and push-button reaction time tasks.
-The research facilities also house Perception Analyzer real-time-response equipment, multiple large plasma-screen monitors, multiple video game console systems (e.g., PS2, Xbox360, Nintendo Wii, PS3), multiple presentation systems, networked laptop computer system, and dedicated internal wireless servers.
+Research equipment contained in the facility includes the Biopac MP35 system with peripherals to measure skin conductance (EDA), electrocardiogram (ECG), facial electromyogram (EMG), electroencephalogram (EEG), noninvasive blood pressure, and push-button reaction time tasks.
+The research facilities also house Perception Analyzer real-time-response equipment, virtual reality hardware, multiple large plasma-screen monitors, multiple video game console systems (e.g., PS2, Xbox360, Nintendo Wii, PS3), and media analysis software.